 Typically, a trusted certificate is one which is signed by a trusted authority (e.g., Verisign), contains the correct host name, and is not expired.
-The .pem file is your SSL certificate, which you must obtain through your favorite CA. If you don't require authentication back to a trusted root, you can also generate a self-signed certificate with the OpenSSL utilities (see http://support.bigfix.com/cgi-bin/redir.pl?page=httpsreports for more information).
+The .pem file is your SSL certificate, which you must obtain through your favorite CA. If you do not require authentication back to a trusted root, you can also generate a self-signed certificate with the OpenSSL utilities (see http://support.bigfix.com/cgi for more information).